Our mission is to expand the economic capacity of downtown Hanover.

 Main Street Hanover would like to thank the following businesses for their support.
 It is through your generosity that we are able to fulfill our mission to provide the Hanover community with a strong foundation through the development of programs and events that showcase the downtown area.

-Please consider becoming one of our partners and joining our team of resources – together our downtown businesses and our community will prosper.
+Please consider becoming one of our supporters and joining our team of resources – together our downtown businesses and our community will prosper.
 For more information, please contact Justine Trucksess.